dicksonsu/higher-ed-mobility-analysis-demo/README.md

 ## Project overview

 In applied research on higher education and economic mobility, I worked with large administrative datasets (e.g., College Scorecard) to construct institutional panels, generate descriptive trends, and estimate regression models linking access measures to institutional characteristics.
+This type of workflow is relevant for organizations seeking to understand how institutional characteristics relate to access and outcomes across large administrative datasets.

 This repository provides a simplified, reproducible version of that workflow.